Michal2SAB/Convert-M3U8-to-MP4/README.md

 - Run fiddler in background **before** you start watching your video and catch the .m3u8 url in traffic after you press play on the video (make sure 'capture traffic' is enabled).

 - Open browser console **before** you start watching your video, go to the network tab and catch the M3U8 url when you press play on your video.
 It's easier with fiddler imo.

-# How to run
-Just double click on convert.bat and answer the questions it gives you.
-Enter output name and playlist link.
-If you have the playlist downloaded to folder, type the name with extension (.m3u8)